Make your own hexagon wall planter with this simple DIY tutorial. Free plans are included! LOVE the chic, geometric design!

-Here’s what the hexagon looks like all layed out, with the hole cut out for the planter jar.
+Here’s what the hexagon looks like all laid out, with the hole cut out for the planter jar

-Next, you want to cut your plywood piece so that it fits on top perfectly.
-My husband inlayed our front piece (because he’s crazy talented like that), but if I was doing this on my own, I would’ve traced the box, and nailed a piece directly to the front of the hexagon.
+Next, you want to cut your plywood piece so that it fits perfectly on top.
+My husband inlaid our front piece (because he’s crazy talented like that), but if I were doing this on my own, I would’ve traced the box and nailed a piece directly to the front of the hexagon.

-Next, put wood glue between each joint, then temporary use nails to hold the wood pieces in place until the glue dries.
-I used 1″ brad nails.
+Next, put wood glue between each joint and then use nails to hold the wood pieces in place temporarily until the glue dries.
+I would recommend using 1″ brad nails.

-Since the jar can’t float in mid-air, we cut a box out from our 2×4 to fit just underneath the jar.
-Then we cut a piece of wood to back the planter box so that we would have something to attach our wall hanger.
+Since the jar can’t float in mid-air, we cut a box out from our 2 x 4 to fit just underneath the jar.
+Then, we cut a piece of wood to back the planter box so that we would have something to attach our wall hanger.
 This piece is made to fit your box (ours was 3/8″ thick x 2 3/4″ wide).

-Next, putty EVERYTHING. you don’t want any empty spaces.
-When the putty dries, sand everything down so that you like the finish.
-Then stain your boxes with your colour of choice :) These can sit up on the counter, but if you want them to hang on the wall, you have to add the hanging hardward last.
+Next, putty EVERYTHING.
+You don’t want any empty spaces in your planter.
+When the putty dries, sand everything down so that you get a nice finish.
+Then, stain your boxes with your colour of choice :) The planters can be placed on a counter, table, or window sill or they can be hung on the wall.
+If you want to hang yours on the wall, your last step will be to add the hanging hardware.

 This project went SO quickly from start to finish.
-A couple of evenings in the garage and 3 boxes were done!
+The steps were so simple, that it only took a couple of evenings in the garage to create three boxes!
 I love, love, LOVE how they turned out!

 Here are my hexagon wall planters, hanging in my home :)